That Software Guy, Inc.'s Logo

 Add-Ons:

-If you buy enough hardware items to pass the $200 threshold and then add the movies to your cart, you will be able to see the discount in your cart because of Discount Preview.
+For example, in my demo shop, if you buy enough hardware items to pass the $200 threshold and then add the movies to your cart, you will be able to see the discount in your cart because of Discount Preview.

 You can display your promotions on the shopping cart page and the checkout shipping page using Big Upsell.